swaptacular/swpt_login/README.md

   Starts a login Web server.
 This command allows you to start as many web servers as necessary, to handle the incoming load.

+* `flask signalbus flushmany`

+  Remove stale rows from the *registered_user_signal* table.
+Normally, this should not be needed.
+But if for some reason, lots of stale rows have accumulated there, this command will flush them out.

 How to run all services together (production-like)
 --------------------------------------------------